-Yet there can be any number of reasons that have led to a business using Excel as a tool for Customer Tracking.
+Yet there can be any number of reasons that have led to a business using Excel as a sales tracker.

-Perhaps you scaled faster than expected and have unwittingly outgrown the software systems you had in place when you set out.
+Perhaps you scaled faster than expected.
+Maybe it was a case of unwittingly outgrowing the software systems you had in place when you set out.

 Or maybe the business has an outdated tech stack and an ERP that simply doesn’t meet current requirements.

 Either way, Excel becomes the quick and easy alternative.